opensas/mdn-svelte-tutorial/readme.md

 You can see the complete content of this article [here](./05-advanced-concepts/Svelte_advanced_concepts.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_advanced-concepts).

-The source code to follow this article is in the `05-advanced-concepts` folder, you can download with the `npx degit opensas/mdn-svelte-tutorial/05-advanced-concepts svelte-todo` command.
+The source code to follow this article is in the `05-advanced-concepts` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/05-advanced-concepts svelte-todo` command.
 You can also play with an online version using this Svelte [REPL](https://svelte.dev/repl/76cc90c43a37452e8c7f70521f88b698?version=3.23.2).

 ## 06. Working with Svelte stores